kodaho/manen/README.md

 pip install manen
 ```

-It will install the package as well as the associated CLI.

 ## ✨ Features

 - `manen.finder.find` allows to easily get element(s) in a HTML page.
 This function support
   several very different use cases, to help reduce your code complexity when fecthing for
   elements.
-- `manen.resource` is a module to easily interact with all the assets needed by Selenium.
-  It allows for example to download all the drivers required to interact with web browsers.
 - `manen.browser` defined `Browser` objects, an enhanced Selenium's `WebDriver`.
 - `manen.page_object_model` is the implementation of page object model described in Selenium
   documentation.
 Thanks to that, you can wrap a HTML page inside Python class and so provides
   readability and stability to your code.
-- a CLI is shipped with the initial release in order to perform operations such as downloading
-  driver executables.

 ## 🚀 Getting started